 W.J.
 McBeth of The Sporting News was more critical: "Tom Burr, the Williams College offering, is still too green for fast company.
 He has a lot of natural ability, but too green to know how to use it.
 He pitches to all batters alike and keeps too close to the center of the plate.
 Two years from now he should be a wonder, if he behaves and is properly schooled."xx

 On April 19, the Yankees played an in-season exhibition game against the Newark Indians.
 Burr lost a 4-2 decision.
-Two days later, at the Polo Grounds, he made his only major-league appearance.
+The very next day, Burr's namesake grandfather died.
+The day after that, at the Polo Grounds, Burr made his only major-league appearance.
 The Washington Senators took a 2-0 lead into the ninth inning, but then the Yankees rallied.
 With one out, Jimmy Walsh walked and pinch-hitter Bill Reynolds singled.
 Center fielder Bill Holden then brought Walsh in with a single, and Chance inserted two pinch-runners, including himself -- it was the Hall of Famer's last action as a player in the majors.
 New York got the tying run in, and with all the substitutions he had made, Chance had to bring Burr off the bench to replace Holden in center.
 (Ed Walsh had noted that Burr could handle himself in the outfield and at bat.)
 The rookie did not field any chances, and then the Yankees won it in the bottom of the tenth before his turn in the batting order came up.

 Burr pitched in at least one game for New London, winning a 12-inning shutout on June 11.
 Despite walking four and hitting three more, he allowed just three hits.xxiii In early July, however, Planters manager Gene McCann returned the prospect to New York.
 The Sporting News wrote, "Tom Burr, ball tosser extraordinary, who broke into Class B Ball with an auto and a bankroll. . .had the goods but was unable to deliver."xxiv On July 8, however, he got into a game as a guest at the Hotel Griswold, a summer resort in New London, coming on in relief after the employees' team had knocked out the guests' starter.xxv